bjstubbs/larimaR/README.md

 runCmapCellFilter(paste0(dataDir,"/",cellFile))
 ```

-Click "reset" to load all of the data for filtering.
+Click "Reset" to load all of the data for filtering.

 You should see something like: